 Our students have the opportunity to enhance their learning experiences by involvement in ACAP New South Wales educational evenings, attendance at ASNSW field exercises and guest speakers from ASNSW that attend the Student Paramedic Australasia (SPA) education evenings at UTAS Rozelle campus.
 This also assists with their integration into the industry and improves their preparedness for employment application within the paramedic industry.

 Rozelle campus has been conducting the Bachelor of Paramedic Practice since 2010.
-The pioneer class of the degree will graduate in March 2012.
-The degree is conducted by four full-time on-campus staff as lecturers/senior lecturers and a number of off-duty paramedics providing contemporary practice.
+The degree is conducted by a team of full-time on-campus staff as lecturers/senior lecturers and a number of off-duty paramedics providing contemporary practice.

 Our aim at Rozelle is to provide the community with sound, comprehensive out-of-hospital care through the development of Paramedic students conversant in the field of paramedic practice.